Byzantine Fault Tolerance

 Let us assume there are Beetles and consider the messages Paul sends John.
 In the first round, Paul just sends his messages, so he names no Beetles.
 In the second round, Paul lists all Beetles besides Paul and John (and their alleged preferences), making him name Beetles.

 What happens in the third round?
 Well, consider Ringo.
-For any Beetle X, Paul's message will include a line starting with "Ringo says that X wants", where there are options for X, as it could be any Beetle beside John, Paul, or Ringo.
+For any Beetle X, Paul's message will include a line starting with "Ringo says that X wants", where there are options for X, as it could be any Beetle besides John, Paul, or Ringo.
 This means that we have lines starting with "Ringo said that".
-However, we don't really have to name Ringo in each and every line, as we can only write "Ringo says" once, and then list everything he told us.
-The total number of Beetle names is .
+However, we don't need to name Ringo in every line, as we can only write "Ringo says" once, and then list everything he told us.
+The total number of Beetle names in Ringo's statement is .
 But wait, that's just Ringo!
 We have a similar list for all Beetles besides Paul and John, making us name a total of Beetles.

-Fortunately, BFT protocols only started with PSL's work.
-In 1999, Miguel Castro and Barbara Liskov introduced the Parctical Byzantine Fault Tolerance (PBFT) protocol.
-PBFT most significant contribution is actually in terms we have not defined here: synchronicity model.
+Fortunately, PSL was just the first in a royal lineage of BFT protocols.
+In 1999, Miguel Castro and Barbara Liskov introduced the (PBFT) protocol.
+PBFT's most significant contribution is actually in terms we have not defined here: synchronicity model.
 Roughly, a synchronicity model models message latency.
 In the PSL analysis, there is an implicit assumption of full synchronicity.
 That is, all participants know when each round starts and when it ends.
 Full synchronicity is not how networks such as the internet naturally behave, and imposing it incurs large overheads.
 The internet is best modeled as admitting partial synchronicity, where we don't know how long it takes messages to transmit, but we do have an upper bound.
 Castro and Liskov's protocol is the first to provide fault-tolerance in the partially synchronous model.
 But more than that, it reduces the complexity to .
-Several improvements of various sorts succeeded PBFT, such as Zyzzyva and ABsTRACTs who provide improved performence, Aaardvark who provides improved robustness, and Adapt that switches between protocols to respond to changing conditions.
+Several improvements of various sorts succeeded PBFT, such as Zyzzyva and ABsTRACTs which provide improved performance, Aaardvark which provides improved robustness, and Adapt which switches between protocols to respond to changing conditions.
 More recent protocols such as HotStuff and Marlin further reduce the complexity to linear, and we should probably also mention BFT protocols crafted specifically for proof-of-stake such as Alphabet and Tendermint.